Chinese nationalism: Ethnic nationalism

+Since the mid-1990s, the CCP has utilized Peking Man as an instrument of its racial nationalist discourse.
 The Chinese government has also pursued ethno-nationalist policies aimed at appealing to overseas Chinese.

 Northern and Southern

-American scholar Edward Friedman has argued that there is a northern governmental, political, bureaucratic Chinese nationalism that is at odds with a southern, commercial Chinese nationalism.
+In 1995, American scholar Edward Friedman contended that there is a northern governmental, political, bureaucratic Chinese nationalism that is at odds with a southern, commercial Chinese nationalism.